OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-static-packaging.md

                 // Load an MP4 file.
                 IAsset asset = IngestSingleMP4File(_singleMP4File, AssetCreationOptions.None);

-                // Encode an MP4 file tooa set of multibitrate MP4s.
+                // Encode an MP4 file to a set of multibitrate MP4s.
-                // Then, package a set of MP4s tooclear Smooth Streaming.
+                // Then, package a set of MP4s to clear Smooth Streaming.
                 IAsset clearSmoothStreamAsset = ConvertMP4ToMultibitrateMP4sToSmoothStreaming(asset);

                 // Create HLS encrypted with AES.
                 IAsset HLSEncryptedWithAESAsset = CreateHLSEncryptedWithAES(clearSmoothStreamAsset);

-                // You can use hello following player tootest hello HLS with AES stream.
+                // You can use the following player to test the HLS with AES stream.
                 // http://apps.microsoft.com/windows/app/3ivx-hls-player/f79ce7d0-2993-4658-bc4e-83dc182a0614
                 string hlsWithAESURL = HLSEncryptedWithAESAsset.GetHlsUri().ToString();
                 Console.WriteLine("HLS with AES URL:");